davidattah/data-governance-project/README.md

 *
 ## Dataset

-A synthetic customer dataset of 130+ records was created, including:
+A customer dataset of 130+ records was created, including:

 * Missing values (NULLs and empty fields)
 * Invalid formats (emails, phone numbers)